 On the cover of the Rugrats VHS A Baby's Gotta Do What A Baby's Gotta Do, a scene from "Tommy's First Birthday" is used.
 The episode does not appear on the VHS (or any of the Rugrats VHS releases).

-The volume 1 DVD release of the 2016 Bionicle: The Journey to One cartoon is full of promo artwork related to the 2009 Bionicle movie The Legend Reborn, including the back cover, the spine, the preview screencaps and the menus.
+The DVD releases of the 2016 Bionicle: The Journey to One cartoon are full of promo artwork related to the 2009 Bionicle movie The Legend Reborn, including the back cover, the preview screencaps, the menus, and the spine on volume 1.
 Not only are these two works completely unrelated (belonging to two separate Bionicle generations), they don't even share the same art style.
+More baffling, the menus also reuse artwork from the 2008 Bionicle toy promos, which again have nothing to do with the cartoon.

 ''Teenage Mutant Ninja Turtles (1987): The VHS back cover description◊ for the episode "Cowabunga Shredhead" makes it seem like the plot is about Shredder creating an evil holographic duplicate of Michelangelo and the duplicate tricking the Turtles.
 While this was Shredder's plan, he never gets the chance to use it like the description states, as he spends most of the episode thinking he is the real Michelangelo thanks to Bebop and Rocksteady screwing things up.
 The Turtles attempt to exploit Shredder's condition in order to discover his endgame through the entire episode, never once getting tricked by a phony version of Mikey.